-Your employer will often direct you to their doctor at the beginning of your claim and trick you into selecting this doctor to treat you for the duration of your claim.
+Your boss may instruct you to visit their doctor at the beginning of your claim.
+They may try to trick you into selecting this doctor for the entire duration of your claim.

-Below are some scenarios that may arise throughout the duration of your claim and possible solutions for how you should handle them.
+Here are situations that may happen during your claim and solutions for how to deal with them.